Nicholas I Kőszegi: Rebellions against Ladislaus IV

-Fluctuate relationship with Andrew III
+Fluctuating relationship with Andrew III

 The Kőszegi family supported the claim of Andrew the Venetian to the Hungarian throne since early 1290.
 Ladislaus IV was assassinated by his Cuman subjects in July 1290.
 Andrew III was crowned king in Székesfehérvár some weeks later.
 Along with his brothers, Nicholas hoped that Andrew would recover their family's lost landholdings and forts from Duke Albert.
 He was made Palatine of Hungary around February 1291, replacing Amadeus Aba, who was sent to Poland to lead auxiliary troops to assist Władysław the Short in his unification war.
 Nicholas participated in the campaign against Austria.
+Andrew III sent him to recapture Vasvár and to recover Vas and Zala counties.
+Nicholas ordered the enemy to be confined in the Vasvár collegiate chapter's church then the building was set on fire.
+In addition to the Austrians, several local clergymen also fell victim to this, which Nicholas later tried to financially compensate the collegiate chapter for.
 However, the Peace of Hainburg, which concluded the war, prescribed the destruction of the fortresses that Albert had seized from the Kőszegis, which was in the interests of both monarchs.
 The Kőszegis were outraged at Andrew's move.
 Nicholas lost his dignity by the end of the year.
 After a few months of tension, the Kőszegi brothers rose up in open rebellion against Andrew in spring 1292, acknowledging the late Ladislaus' nephew, Charles Martel of Anjou, as King of Hungary.
 While Ivan plundered the royal estates in Transdanubia, Nicholas stormed and captured the castles of Pressburg and Detrekő (present-day near Plavecké Podhradie in Slovakia) with his army.
 He also started to besiege the fort of Szenic in Nyitra County (present-day Senica, Slovakia), but Andrew III sent a relief army and successfully forced Nicholas' troops to retreat.
 Subsequently, the royal army recaptured Pressburg and Detrekő with the leadership of Matthew Csák and subdued the rebellion by July.